 Section 4.
 Content

+All lenders shall issue a commitment letter in connection with every mortgage loan.
+The commitment letter shall be signed by the lender.
+A commitment letter may be signed electronically pursuant to the Vermont Uniform Electronic Transactions Act, 9 V.S.A. §§270 – 290, as amended from time to time.

-All lenders shall issue a commitment letter in connection with every Mortgage Loan.
-Such commitment letter shall include, but not be limited to, the following information, provided, however, that the following information shall be (i) grouped together in a meaningful way, and/or (ii) bolded or otherwise made easily distinguishable from the remainder of the text:
+The commitment letter shall include, but not be limited to, the information required by subdivision A, B, or C of this section, as applicable.
+The information shall be (i) grouped together in a meaningful way, and/or (ii) bolded or otherwise made easily distinguishable from the remainder of the text.

+For a lender required to issue a Closing Discourse under Federal Regulation Z (12 C.F.R.
+Part 1026), as amended from time to time, the lender has the option of either: (i) issuing a commitment letter that complies with the requirements of subdivision A; or (ii) issuing a commitment letter that complies with the requirements of subdivision B. (A lender is not required to comply with both subdivision A and subdivision B.) A. General Commitment Letter Requirements.

+Except for commitment letters issued in accordance with subdivision B or C of this section, the commitment letter shall include the following information:

-1. Name of Borrower
+1. Name of borrower

 2. Date of issuance of the commitment letter

-3. Property address and/or any other real property being taken by the lender a security for the loan
+3. Property address and/or any other real property being taken by the lender as security for the mortgage loan (for a loan that includes a mobile home, include a description of the mobile home)

 4. Loan type (fixed or adjustable interest rate)